 TURTLE SIGHTINGS & ENCOUNTERS

-Officially reporting any and all adult, juvenile or hatchling turtle sightings dead or alive is very important!
-This enables conservation agencies and wildlife conservation organizations involved in species at risk studies to identify and better understand the distribution of the various turtle species and the factors that have an effect on their activities.
-With access to this type of data and research they can identify areas that would most benefit from the installation of permanent mitigation measures such as under passes and fencing as well as assessing the suitability of pre-existing culverts that could be re-worked to serve as an effective mitigation site that enables turtles and other wildlife to travel under the road instead of on it in harms way.
-Having this data also helps with efforts to convince the respective governments to implement mitigation measures such as exclusion fencing, eco passages, and alternate nesting sites.
+Officially reporting any adult, juvenile, or hatchling turtle sightings, dead or alive, is very important!
+This enables conservation agencies and wildlife conservation organizations involved in species-at-risk studies to identify and better understand the distribution of the various turtle species and the factors that have an effect on their activities.
+With access to this type of data and research, they can identify areas that would most benefit from the installation of permanent mitigation measures such as underpasses and fencing, as well as assess the suitability of pre-existing culverts that could be re-worked to serve as an effective mitigation site that enables turtles and other wildlife to travel under the road instead of on it in harm's way.
+This data also helps convince the respective governments to implement mitigation measures such as exclusion fencing, eco passages, and alternate nesting sites.

-If you are not already reporting turtle sightings please checkout the various citizen science programs listed below alphabetically to acquaint yourself with the kind of information you will need to supply.
+Reporting turtle sightings is a straightforward and user-friendly process.
+If you still need to report turtle sightings, please check out the various citizen science programs listed below alphabetically to acquaint yourself with the kind of information you will need to supply.
 Photo documentation is always recommended to substantiate each sighting and the type of turtle.
-Note: If taking a photo of a turtle you will be assisting across a road please do so in a safe manner by taking a photo of the turtle 'after' you have moved the turtle off the road and you are both safely as far over on the shoulder as possible and out of harms way.
-Do not put your safety or motorists at risk for a photo if there are any concerns at all.
-Reporting sightings is free and each program is particularly user friendly.
+Note: If taking a photo of a turtle you will be assisting across a road, please do so in a safe manner by taking a photo of the turtle 'after' you have moved the turtle off the road, and you are both safely as far over on the shoulder as possible and out of harm's way.
+Do not risk your safety or motorists for a photo if there are any concerns.
+Reporting sightings is free, and each program is particularly user-friendly, making the process comfortable and easy for you.

-Ontario Turtle Tally – This is a fun, easy turtle monitoring project for people of all ages through the Toronto Zoo’s Adopt-A-Pond Wetlands Conservation Program.
-It’s a great activity for schools, families, cottagers, and community and naturalist groups across the province.
-Report your turtle sightings by entering your observations into the on-line database.
-The purpose is to collect, record and store location and species information on Ontario turtles, including species at risk. https://report.adoptapond.ca/
+Ontario Turtle Tally: This is a fun, easy turtle monitoring project for people of all ages through the Toronto Zoo's Adopt-A-Pond Wetlands Conservation Program.
+It's a great activity for schools, families, cottagers, and community and naturalist groups across the province.
+Report your turtle sightings by entering your observations into the online database.
+The purpose is to collect, record, and store location and species information on Ontario turtles, including at-risk species. https://report.adoptapond.ca/

 BE A ROAD WARRIOR!
-They need citizen scientists from all across Ontario to submit observations to iNaturalist Wildlife On Roads!
+They need citizen scientists across Ontario to submit observations to iNaturalist Wildlife On Roads!

-Their website include a: How to be a Road Warrior video https://eco-kare.com/road-worrior/ Sign up on their website to receive monthly/quarterly ROAD WARRIOR newsletters, training video updates, and in the short-term, indicate how we can help you, e.g. technical help, where to collect data, workshops, presentations, etc.
+Their website includes a How to be a Road Warrior video: https://eco-kare.com/road-worrior/.
+You can Sign up on their website to receive monthly/quarterly ROAD WARRIOR newsletters and training video updates, and in the short term, indicate how we can help you, e.g., technical help, where to collect data, workshops, presentations, etc.

-Southern Ontario At Risk Reptiles (SOARR) - There is a new, quick way to report sightings of turtles and snakes in southwestern Ontario.
-Just submit a Upper Thames River Conservation Authority (UTRCA) Turtle Reporting Form online (see attached link) to report a turtle nest with eggs, a turtle nest without visible eggs, and other concerns regarding turtle health and safety.in southwestern Ontario.
+Upper Thames River Conservation Authority (UTRCA): There is a new, quick way to report sightings of turtles and snakes in southwestern Ontario.
+Just submit a UTRCA Turtle Reporting Form online (see attached link) to report a turtle nest with eggs, a turtle nest without visible eggs, and other concerns regarding turtle health and safety. in southwestern Ontario.
 Your report will go directly to Scott Gillingwater, Species at Risk Biologist with the UTRCA and the Southern Ontario At Risk Reptiles (SOARR) team.
-UTRCA Turtle Reporting Form https://thamesriver.on.ca/report-turtle-and-snake-sightings-online/
+UTRCA Turtle Reporting Form

 TURTLES ADMITTED TO TURTLE HOSPITAL

-Turtle encounters/sightings reported to the NHIC are thereafter made available to government agencies, conservation organizations, researchers for educational and substantiating purposes for mitigation projects, environmental improvement, etc. Many agencies and researchers use the provincial record to plan, protect and study Ontario’s natural heritage.
-The information helps natural resources management and conservation decisions in Ontario and biodiversity conservation strategies for the Great Lakes region.
+Turtle encounters/sightings reported to the NHIC are then made available to government agencies, conservation organizations, and researchers for educational and substantiating purposes for mitigation projects, environmental improvement, etc. Many agencies and researchers use the provincial record to plan, protect, and study Ontario's natural heritage.
+The information helps natural resources management, conservation decisions in Ontario, and biodiversity conservation strategies for the Great Lakes region.

-Note: To make the most of all your turtle encounters including turtles admitted to OTCC please share this information with local conservation organizations involved in nest protection, interim mitigation measures such as awareness signage and permanent mitigation measures like assessing and implementing underpasses.
-Be sure the organization is made aware the information you are sharing will be officially reported by the OTCC.
+Note: To make the most of all your turtle encounters, including turtles admitted to OTCC, please share this information with local conservation organizations involved in nest protection, interim mitigation measures such as awareness signage, and permanent mitigation measures like assessing and implementing underpasses.
+Be sure the organization is made aware that the information you are sharing will be officially reported by the OTCC.

 Reporting turtle sightings is an important contribution to species recovery efforts.
 Photo: Brtthome